thedmdim/rollter/README.md

 # Rollter
 IPsec VPN server with i2p onion and yggdrasil routing

 WEB serfing with no limits.
-Open any sites, including onion ones and i2p too!
+Open any sites: onion, i2p and yggdrasil too!

 Based on [IPsec VPN server by hwdsl2](https://github.com/hwdsl2/docker-ipsec-vpn-server)